-Minimum Standard Online Tests
+NESA HSC Minimum Standard Online Test

-In order to receive the Higher School Certificate, students must meet the minimum standard requirements in Literacy and Numeracy.
+To receive the Higher School Certificate, students must meet the Minimum Standard requirements in Literacy and Numeracy.
 Failure to complete the minimum standard will result in students receiving a Record of Student Achievement (ROSA) only.

 Students need to achieve level three or four in short online reading, writing and numeracy tests of skills for everyday life to meet the HSC minimum standard.
-Students get two chances a year to sit each of the tests from Year 10 up to five years after starting their first HSC course.
-Students planning to leave school before completing their HSC may choose to take these tests to show their level of literacy and numeracy skills.
+Students will receive multiple chances to sit these tests.